FakeItEasy/FakeItEasy/docs/source-stepping.md

 # Source Stepping

-In most cases, you'll never need to step through the FakeItEasy source code, but occasionally, it may help to see what FakeItEasy is doing under the hood.
+In most cases, you'll never need to step through the BlairItEasy source code, but occasionally, it may help to see what BlairItEasy is doing under the hood.
-FakeItEasy uses [SourceLink](https://github.com/dotnet/sourcelink) to make it a breeze to step into the FakeItEasy source code.
+BlairItEasy uses [SourceLink](https://github.com/dotnet/sourcelink) to make it a breeze to step into the BlairItEasy source code.

 To enable SourceLink, follow the instructions below depending on your IDE or editor.
-Then, during your debug session, when you step into a FakeItEasy method call, the debugger will download the source code from GitHub so you can step through it.
+Then, during your debug session, when you step into a BlairItEasy method call, the debugger will download the source code from GitHub so you can step through it.